vinu-deriv/smartcharts-champion/README.md

 1. We define dummy data for active symbols, trading times, and historical candles.
 2. We implement the required functions:
-   - `getTicksHistory`: Returns historical data for the chart
+   - `getQuotes`: Returns historical data for the chart
-   - `getQuotes`: Subscribes to real-time quotes and returns an unsubscribe function
+   - `subscribeQuotes`: Subscribes to real-time quotes and returns an unsubscribe function
-   - `requestForget`: Handles unsubscribing from data streams
+   - `unsubscribeQuotes`: Handles unsubscribing from data streams
    - `getIndicatorHeightRatio`: Calculates the height for indicators
 3. We configure the SmartChart component with various props:
    - `id`: A unique identifier for the chart
    - `symbol`: The trading symbol to display
-   - `initialData`: Prepopulated data for faster initial rendering
    - `chartType`: Set to "candle" for candlestick chart
    - `granularity`: Set to 60 for 1-minute candles
    - Other configuration options for appearance and behavior